URL Encoder & Decoder

 Features

-• UTF-8 support — Handles multi-byte characters correctly, converting them to the proper percent-encoded byte sequences.
+• Full UTF-8 support — Multi-byte characters including emojis and CJK convert to the correct percent-encoded byte sequences via TextEncoder.

 Frequently Asked Questions